-Given the low economic value of the LEU remaining in the EUPP, why does Iran not simply seek to ship it out?
-By exporting it, Tehran could avoid the need to store it, possibly encountering negative environmental issues.
+Given the low economic value of the LEU remaining in the EUPP, why does Iran not simply seek to ship it out or downblend more of it?
+By exporting or downblending it, Tehran could avoid the need to store it.
 That Iran wants to keep it signifies that it thinks it still has value.